Paul Robinson (Neighbours): 1985–1993

-Paul marries Terry Inglis after a whirlwind relationship.
-However, Terry shoots Paul when he finds out she killed her ex-boyfriend and she goes on the run.
-Terry is eventually arrested and later commits suicide in prison.
 Paul meets Gail Lewis for the second time, having worked with her previously, when she applies for a job at the Daniels Corporation.
 They both agree to enter into a marriage of convenience in order to secure a business agreement, but soon develop genuine feelings for each other and they renew their vows.
 That same year Paul learns that he has fathered a child, Amy (Nicolette Minster), with Nina Williams (Leigh Morgan).

 Gail becomes convinced that Paul will lose interest in IVF treatment or adoption, but Paul becomes more committed to having children with her.
 After IVF treatment, Gail becomes pregnant with triplets, however, Paul starts working hard and becomes detached from Gail.
 After the death of her father Rob Lewis (Ernie Bourne), Gail decides to leave him and move to Tasmania where she gives birth to Elle, Robert and Cameron.
 The couple later divorce.
 Paul faces financial troubles when Hilary Robinson (Anne Scott-Pendlebury) withdraws her funding of the Daniels Corporation.

 Paul leases his house to twin sisters Christina and Caroline.
 Christina falls in love with Paul and after a short romance and a quick engagement, the couple marry.
 Shortly after, Christina becomes pregnant and gives birth to a son, Andrew.
 Paul suffers a nervous breakdown and cheats on Christina with Caroline.
 The couple eventually reunite and they leave to manage a branch of Lassiter's in Hawaii.
-Paul later returns to the street where he gets his brother-in-law, Philip Martin (Ian Rawlings), involved in a fraud scandal.
-Paul then flees to Brazil and asks Christina to join him.
-He returns for Helen's birthday, but the celebration is ruined when he is forced to flee the country on fraud charges.
-Paul returns to Australia after the death of Helen and is sentenced to seven years' imprisonment, of which he serves three.
+The following year, Paul returns to the street for Helen's birthday, where he frames his brother-in-law, Philip Martin (Ian Rawlings), for fraud.
+Paul then flees to Brazil and asks Christina to join him, leaving behind a signed confession.